clojurists-together/clojuriststogether.org/content/news/2023/Long Term 2023 Project Reports May June Updates.md

 In this post I'll give updates about open source I worked on during May and June 2023.
 To see previous OSS updates, go [here](https://blog.michielborkent.nl/tags/oss-updates.html).

 ### Sponsors
 I'd like to thank all the sponsors and contributors that make this work possible!
-Open the details section for more info.

 **Top sponsors:**
 * [Clojurists Together](https://clojuriststogether.org/)